 8.80.10 Types of Courses.
 The University offers permanent courses and temporary courses for credit toward degree requirements.
-In addition, non credit courses are offered.
+In addition, non-credit courses are offered.
 Approval procedures for all courses are found in Appendix E of the University Manual.

 8.80.11 A permanent course is one which has no restrictions on the number of times it may be offered.
 A permanent course may be open-ended; that is, a course whose subject matter may vary between offerings.
 Open-ended courses may include workshops, seminars, colloquiums, special topics, special problems, and special projects.
-Only permanent courses may be listed in the Undergraduate Bulletin or in the Graduate School Bulletin.
+Only permanent courses may be listed in the University Catalog.